Set up an ergonomic home office before you destroy your body

 While not the end of the story, a proper chair—preferably with a number of possible adjustments—is, in fact, a good place to start your ergonomic journey.

-But not all chairs are created equal, and you should look for elbow support when it’s time to pick one, says Craig Vecchiarelli, a physical therapist who specializes in improving people’s at-home work setups.
+Not all chairs are created equal.
+Make sure you get yourself an ergonomic chair for support those long hours sitting down.
+You should look for elbow support when it’s time to pick one, says Craig Vecchiarelli, a physical therapist who specializes in improving people’s at-home work setups.
 Without a place to put your elbows, your neck and upper back muscles will have to work harder to support the weight of your arms, and you’ll also inherently apply more pressure to your wrists while using a keyboard and mouse.

 Speaking of keyboards, traditional models force you to place your hands side-by-side, which means you have to angle your arms inward and bend your wrists to place them parallel to each other.
 A solution I’ve personally found helpful are ergonomic keyboards, which position keys at an angle more closely aligned to the natural bend of your arms.